mirth-lang/mirth/README.md

 > License, v.
 2.0.
 If a copy of the MPL was not distributed with this
 > file, You can obtain one at http://mozilla.org/MPL/2.0/.

 We want to ensure all code is of high quality, so if you see something that can be improved, please contribute!
-Our philosophy is to merge with `master` often, to use atomic commits that preserve correctness, and to favor smaller diffs where possible.